Four Workplace Trends We’re Watching This Year

 Trend 3.
 Recruiting Practices Have Changed

-Employers are taking extra measures to entice workers in the pandemic era.
+Employers are taking extra measures to entice workers in the pandemic/post-pandemic era.
 For example, many are offering enhanced benefits like pet insurance or perks like unlimited paid time off.
 Companies are also providing discount programs, legal services, and identity theft protection.
 Of course, medical and pharmacy benefits remain paramount.

 Recruiting itself is reacting to a shift towards what might be termed “a buyer’s market.”
 With so much competition and noise in the job market, these aren't the days to low-ball pay in your job offer.
 Be ready to adjust your mindset and expectations to fit the current environment.